Total in Cart:

 Rumex acetosella

-Sorrel, Sheep Sorrel, 300 seeds
+Sorrel, Sheep Sorrel, 100 seeds, organic

-Sheep's sorrel is the host for small copper butterly and it is also eaten by grazing animals.
+Sheep"s sorrel is the host for small copper butterly and it is also eaten by grazing animals.
 It can be found in quite bad soil but it prefers the same habitat as blueberries.
 Its leaves are high in beta carotene and have a number of uses including Essiac tea.
 It is a parasiticide, for intestinal parasites.